ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 but not required.

+# Context Identifiers {#context-id}

+This protocol allows future extensions to exchange HTTP Datagrams which carry different semantics from UDP payloads.
+Some of these extensions can augment UDP payloads with additional data, while others can exchange data that is completely separate from UDP payloads.
+In order to accomplish this, all HTTP Datagrams associated with UDP Proxying request streams start with a context ID, see
+{{format}}.

+Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
+The context ID value of zero is reserved for UDP payloads, while non-zero values are dynamically
+allocated: non-zero even-numbered context IDs are client-initiated, and odd-numbered context IDs are server-initiated.
+Extensions can use the next available context ID for their own purposes.
+Note that, once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
+Additionally, note that the context ID namespace is tied to a given HTTP request: it is possible for the same numeral context ID to be used simultaneously in distinct requests.

 # HTTP Datagram Payload Format {#format}

 When associated with UDP proxying request streams, the HTTP Datagram Payload